irimoe/legallyiris.github.io/src/content/projects/taycord/index.md

 ---
 title: taycord
-description: a third party discord client written in vuejs
+description: a third party discord client written in vuejs. abandoned in favor of euphony
 ---

+## archived!

+taycord is no longer in development, and has been replaced by [euphony](./euphony).

 ## about